 More settlements were made in the southeastern part of the county on the banks of the Vermillion River early in the spring of 1855.
 Among the first was John D. Wells, who would later become one of the first County Commissioners, and his family from Kentucky, who took up a claim near the old town of Barrett.
 A. G. Barrett, who would later become the County Treasurer, settled in the same vicinity in May 1855.
-More came the same year to the vicinity including the Brockmeyer brothers, Joseph Langdon, Thomas Warren, H. Ashdown, and the Farley brothers.
-These intrepid settlers and others formed the nucleus of pioneers that were foremost in the advancement of the county.
+More came the same year to the vicinity, including the Brockmeyer brothers, Joseph Langdon, Thomas Warren, H. Ashdown, and the Farley brothers.
+These intrepid settlers and others formed the nucleus of pioneers who were foremost in the advancement of the county.

 The first Probate Judge of Marshall County was James Doniphan, who held the first term of court on October 10, 1855.
 Alexander Clark was the first sheriff, receiving his commission in October 1855, but was killed the next June while attempting to arrest two horse thieves.

-The first newspaper established in the county was the Palmetto Kansan, owned by the Palmetto Town Company and edited by J. E. Clardy, in 1857.
+The first newspaper established in the county was the Palmetto Kansan, owned by the Palmetto Town Company and edited by J. E. Clardy in 1857.
 The first school was taught in Marysville in 1859.

-In the summer of 1874 the grasshoppers again appeared in the county and commenced their ravages on corn and other products, and soon everything was destroyed.
+In the summer of 1874, the grasshoppers again appeared in the county and commenced their ravages on corn and other products, and soon everything was destroyed.
 The green foliage on the trees and bushes was next attacked and was soon stripped.
-After eating every green thing they departed for realms unknown.
+After eating every green thing, they departed for realms unknown.

 Over the next century, Marshall County diversified its industries but continued to have a primary economic basis of agriculture.
 Like other Kansas counties whose people depended chiefly on farming and ranching, the population has gradually declined.
-Its population peaked at 23,056 in 1930 and has fallen every decade and today the county supports just about 9700 people.
+Its population peaked at 23,056 in 1930 and has fallen every decade, and today, the county supports just about 9700 people.

 Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Vol I; Standard Publishing Company, Chicago, IL 1912.